postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

 ### Usage

-PostgresML snapshots the data before training on it, so every time you run `pgml.train`, the data will be fetched from the foreign data wrapper and imported into PostgresML.
+PostgresML snapshots the data before training on it, so every time you run `pgml.train` with a `relation_name` argument, the data will be fetched from the foreign data wrapper and imported into PostgresML.

-FDWs are reasonably good at fetching only the data specified by the `VIEW`, so if you place sufficient limits on your dataset in the `CREATE VIEW` statement, e.g. train on the last two weeks of data, or something similar, FDWs will do its best to fetch only the last two weeks of data which should be reasonably quick.
+FDWs are reasonably good at fetching only the data specified by the `VIEW`, so if you place sufficient limits on your dataset in the `CREATE VIEW` statement, e.g. train on the last two weeks of data, or something similar, FDWs will do its best to fetch only the last two weeks of data in an efficient manner, leaving the rest behind on the primary.

 ## Logical replication (100GB - 10TB)